GAP Insurance covers you for the difference between your insurer settlement and the value of your car, but do you need it?

 Can the policy be transferred?

-In the event you sell your car, can you take the policy with you and apply it to your next vehicle.
+In the event you sell your car, you take the policy with you and apply it to your next vehicle.